Rectocele: Yet Another Reason to Do your Kegels

 - A slight bulge of the posterior vaginal wall, not necessarily large or protruding.

-- Bulge becomes larger or protrudes with straining.
+- The bulge becomes larger or protrudes with straining.

 - A feeling of tone loss in the vagina.
 Some people describe it as a feeling of “looseness” or “less “tight.”